pytorch/executorch/backends/apple/coreml/setup.md

-# Setting up CoreML backend
+# Setting up Core ML backend

-This is a tutorial for setting up the CoreML backend.
+This is a tutorial for setting up the Core ML backend.

 ## AOT Setup

 1. Follow the instructions described in [Setting Up ExecuTorch](/docs/source/getting-started-setup.md) to set up ExecuTorch environment.

-2. Run `install_requirements.sh` to install dependencies required by the **CoreML** backend.
+2. Run `install_requirements.sh` to install dependencies required by the **Core ML** backend.

 ```
 cd executorch